 - More Summer Favorites

-With just a few minutes and a handful of ingredients, this Homemade Pesto adds flavor and freshness to many different dishes.
+With just a few minutes and a handful of ingredients, this recipe for Homemade Pesto adds flavor and freshness to many different dishes.
 Use on pasta, homemade pizza, salads and more.